Kyriakos Mitsotakis: Second term (2023–present)

 In May 2024, he arrived in Ankara, Turkey, where he met with Turkish President Recep Tayyip Erdoğan.
 The leaders discussed Middle East and Ukraine developments, reviewed bilateral relations, and agreed on enhancing trade and cooperation.
 They planned to meet again in September in New York.
-The Prime Minister emphasized resolving the Cyprus dispute, highlighting its prolonged division.
+The Prime Minister emphasized resolving the Cyprus problem, highlighting its prolonged division.

 On 20 July 2024, Mitsotakis visited Nicosia, Cyprus, to commemorate the 50th anniversary of the Turkish invasion of Cyprus.
 He declared that the Greeks "will not stop fighting until Cyprus is reunited."

 On 30 March 2025, Mitsotakis met with Israeli Prime Minister Benjamin Netanyahu in Jerusalem.
 The two "reaffirmed the strategic relationship between Greece and Israel" and discussed "the further deepening of bilateral cooperation, particularly in the field of defense."
 The meeting sparked controversy, as Netanyahu was wanted by the International Criminal Court for alleged war crimes in the Gaza war.

+In March 2026, Mitsotakis stated that the effective control of Iran's nuclear and ballistic missile programs is a "necessary condition" for regional stability and peace.
+His comments followed a major escalation in the Middle East, including joint U.S.-Israeli military strikes against Iranian military infrastructure, nuclear facilities, and missile sites that began on 28 February 2026.

 Personal life

-Mitsotakis is the younger brother of former Minister for Foreign Affairs and Mayor of Athens Dora Bakoyannis, making him the brother-in-law of the late Pavlos Bakoyannis, who was assassinated by the terrorist group 17 November in 1989 and the uncle of Kostas Bakoyannis, former Regional Governor of Central Greece and former Mayor of Athens.
+Mitsotakis is the younger brother of former Minister for Foreign Affairs and Mayor of Athens Dora Bakoyannis, making him the brother-in-law of the late Pavlos Bakoyannis, who was assassinated by the terrorist group 17 November in 1989, and the uncle of Kostas Bakoyannis, former Regional Governor of Central Greece and former Mayor of Athens.

-Mitsotakis is married to Mareva Grabowska, an investment banker with British, Greek, Polish and Egyptian roots.
+Mitsotakis is married to Mareva Grabowska, an investment banker of British, Greek, and Polish descent.
 They have three children, Sophia, Konstantinos and Daphne.

-In addition to Greek, Mitsotakis speaks English, French and some German.
+In addition to his native Greek, Mitsotakis speaks English, French and some German.